10 Huge Facts About King Kong

 1. Fay Wray's tall, dark, and handsome co-star wasn't who she expected.

-2. Cooper originally planned to include live Komodo dragons in the film to stand in for dinosaurs.
+2. Merican C. Cooper originally planned to include live Komodo dragons in the film to stand in for dinosaurs.

 According to some reports, Cooper even considered recruiting a few of the lizards to fight an actual gorilla over a miniature set before eventually resorting to stop-motion animals (partially due to safety concerns).
 A pair of these magnificent reptiles had previously been brought to New York before quickly perishing, a tragic tale which inspired much of Kong’s emotional pathos.